Thank you for reading our post, please rate this article at the end.

 1. Fiberglass roofing

 When it comes to strength, flooring made from fiberglass is most likely the strongest.
-There are certain things you should do when working on a fiberglass roof to ensure that you are remaining safer.
+There are certain things you should do when working on a fiberglass roof to ensure that you remain safer.
 They are:

-- First, ensure that you walk on the rafter.
-You should never walk in between them.
+- First, ensure that you walk on the rafters.
+You should never walk between them.

 - Thirdly, you should never walk on the roof of your RV if you have taken a few shots or even just a glass of wine.
 Walking on the roof after drinking is a recipe for disaster.